arimotofu/LineageOS_gradle_android_packages_apps_build-guide/README.md

 ```bash
 java -jar uber-apk-signer.jar --apks app/build/outputs/apk/release/
 ```
-the output is the same as 2
+the output is the same as 2.

 # troubleshooting

 ### SDK location not found

-- create a local.properties file in the root directory, then define your SDK path
+- create a local.properties file in the root directory, then define your SDK path.

 Windows:
 ```bash